openharmony/docs/en/application-dev/security/cryptoFramework-overview.md

   > **NOTE**
   >
-  > As a combination of the asymmetric key algorithm and the key Length, the string parameter specifies the key specifications when an asymmetric key generator is created.
+  > As a combination of the asymmetric key algorithm and the key length, the string parameter specifies the key specifications when an asymmetric key generator is created.<br>
-  >
   > Currently, only ECC Fp curves are supported.

 - The ECC key can also be generated based on key parameters.

   The following table lists the types of key parameters and cryptography specifications of each key parameter.

   |   |Common Parameter|Public Key Parameter|Private Key Parameter|Public/Private Key Pair Parameter|
   |---|---|---|---|---|
   |fieldType|    √|    √|    √|    √|